Breadcrumb

 British Columbia Specific Information

 Knowing the signs and symptoms of a serious head injury will help you get the right care.
 Speak with a health care provider about the injury as soon as possible.
 If you think a head injury might be serious, call 9-1-1 or visit an emergency department right away.
-For non-emergency information or advice, call 8-1-1 to speak with a registered nurse any time of the day, every day of the year.
+For non-emergency information or advice, call 8-1-1 to speak with a registered nurse seven days a week, 24 hours a day.

-If your child’s health care provider finds no signs of a serious head injury, you may be advised to monitor your child in the hours, days and weeks following the injury.
-Only when your child’s health care provider advises you that it is safe for your child to go home in your care, follow the advice on caring for your child at home: Parachute: Concussion guide for parents and caregivers.
+If your child's health care provider finds no signs of a serious head injury, you may be advised to monitor your child.
+When your child's health care provider advises you that it is safe for your child to go home in your care, follow the advice on caring for your child at home.

-For more information about head injury, including concussion recognition, diagnosis, treatment and management, see:
+For more information about head injury, including concussion recognition, diagnosis, treatment and management, visit:

 Overview